azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 # New Releases

-Rose supports flagging releases as "NEW" and making that evident in the virtual directory name.
+Rosé supports flagging releases as "NEW" and making that evident in the virtual directory name.
 NEW releases have their virtual directory name prefixed with `{NEW}`.